John Curtis: Sponsored legislation

 On June 13, 2018, Curtis introduced H.R.
 6088, the Streamlining Permitting Efficiencies in Energy Development (SPEED) Act.
-The legislation proposes streamlining the oil and gas permitting process by allowing Bureau of Land Management to expedite approval for drilling activities that pose little or no environmental harm.
+The legislation proposes streamlining the oil and gas permitting process by allowing the Bureau of Land Management to expedite approval for drilling activities that pose little or no environmental harm.
 The bill would have amended the Mineral Leasing Act to establish procedures where an operator may conduct drilling and production activities on available federal and non-federal land.
-Community members criticized Curtis for his sponsorship, saying the act omitted the required environmental impact analysis and allow drilling on land without notifying the public or providing an opportunity to comment.
+Community members criticized Curtis for his sponsorship, saying the act omitted the required environmental impact analysis and allowed drilling on land without notifying the public or providing an opportunity to comment.